sribna/licensor/docs/models.md

 | updated_at   | datetime | Optional.
 Date when key was updated   |

 ## Plan
-Stores pricing strategies to be applied for a product and associated services
+Stores pricing strategies to be applied for a product

 | Attribute | Type   | Description                                   |
 |-----------|:------:|----------------------------------------------:|